cdk8s-team/cdk8s/README.md

 $ yarn build
 ```

-### Synthesize

 Now, we are ready to synthesize our Kubernetes manifests for our app.
+To do
-To do that, we simply need
+that, we simply need to execute our program.
+The script `synthesize` that we
-to execute our program.
-The script `synthesize` that we added earlier will do that for us:
+added earlier will do that for us:

 ```console
 $ yarn synth
 ```

-This should create a new directory `dist` with a file `hello.k8s.yaml`
+This should create a new directory `dist` with a file `hello.k8s.yaml` that
-that contains the synthesized list of resources.
+contains the synthesized list of resources.

 ### Deploy